I-AM-T3X/Laps_Around_MajorCity/README.md

 # Laps_Around_MajorCity
-A World of Warcraft addon that tracks laps around the Sanctum of Light in Silvermoon City, recording lap times, total time, and your top 10 best laps.
+A World of Warcraft addon that tracks laps around the Main Building in the Major City of the current expansion, recording lap times, total time, and your top 10 best laps.
+Once enabled, it monitors your position against four checkpoints (North, West, South, East) and automatically detects when you complete a full lap in either direction.
+The tracker window displays your current lap time, total time on the wheel, and your all-time best lap.
+Your top 10 fastest laps are saved account-wide and can be printed to chat at any time.
+Laps can be started, paused, and stopped manually via the on-screen buttons, or will start and pause automatically based on whether you are moving near a checkpoint.
+The frame only appears after your first completed lap and can be freely dragged and hidden.